Accidents and incidents involving the V-22 Osprey: December 2016

 On 13 December 2016 at 10:00 p.m., an MV-22B crashed while landing onto a reef in shallow water 0.6 mi off the Okinawa coastline of Camp Schwab where the aircraft broke apart.
 All five crew members aboard with Marine Aircraft Group 36, 1st Marine Aircraft Wing were rescued.
 Two crew members were injured, and all were transported for treatment.
 Ospreys in Japan were grounded the following day.
 An investigation into the mishap was launched.
-Preliminary reports indicated that, during in-flight refueling with a HC-130, the refueling hose was struck by the Osprey's rotor blades.
+Preliminary reports indicated that, during in-flight refueling with a MC-130, the refueling hose was struck by the Osprey's rotor blades.
 On 18 December 2016, after a review of MV-22B safety procedures, the III Marine Expeditionary Force (IIIMEF) announced that it would resume flight operations, concluding that they were confident that the mishap was due "solely to the aircraft's rotor blades coming into contact with the refueling line."